2018. It’s been a very good year so far!

 Slim Man studied trumpet for the next 9 years, and also taught himself how to play piano and guitar.
 After studying classical piano, composition, and harmony at Peabody Institute of Music in Baltimore, MD, Slim Man got signed as a songwriter to Motown Records.
 He’s had songs recorded by the Temptations, Angela Bofill, Carl Anderson, and other artists.

-recorded a CD for Motown, which gave birth to his signature style–a unique blend of jazz, soul and pop.
+Slim Man also recorded a CD for Motown, which gave birth to his signature style–-a unique blend of jazz, soul, and pop.

-Slim Man went on to form the band BootCamp, a band that had two of the first 100 videos ever played on MTV.
+Slim Man went on to form the band BootCamp, who had two of the first 100 videos ever played on MTV.
 Those videos catapulted BootCamp into a successful concert career, performing with The Tubes, The B-52s, Squeeze, Split Enz, Johnny Winter, and tons of others.

-Slim Man then organized and hosted a nationwide talent contest sponsored by Marlboro.
+After BootCamp broke up, Slim Man organized and hosted a nationwide talent contest sponsored by Marlboro.
 It was during this contest that he got the nickname Slim Man.
 Slim’s big discovery during the talent contest was in Tulsa, Oklahoma, at a honkytonk called Tulsa City Limits.

 “A near-perfect example of how jazz and soul can be combined as pop.”

-Not content with just writing music, Slim Man has written screenplays, the latest of which “The Marlboro Man” is currently a semifinalist
+Not content with just writing music, Slim Man has written screenplays, the latest of which, Marlboro Men, is currently being pitched around Hollywood.

 Slim Man recently released a cookbook, Slim Man Cooks, which features 52 recipes of his own creation, and 52 funny stories about growing up Slim.
 There are links in the cookbook to more than 50 cooking videos.

 And we thought we’d close with this…Slim Man sang for Pope John Paul II at the Vatican on Christmas Day, 1999.